Who will make Orioles' Opening Day roster?

-Then, it will be time for the O’s to focus on the first game of the 2023 regular season, which is scheduled for Thursday afternoon vs. the Red Sox at Fenway Park.
+BOSTON -- Now that the Orioles have set their Opening Day roster, it's time for the club to focus on the first game of the 2023 regular season, set for Thursday afternoon vs. the Red Sox at Fenway Park.

 “It’s going to be a really entertaining, exciting season,” general manager Mike Elias said.
 “I think that we’re going to be scrapping and clawing the whole way.
 My goal is that we get to the Trade Deadline and we’re in it and that we’re looking to add to this group for the first time since I’ve been here.
 We’ve got to go out and play the games now.”

-Elias said James McCann (left oblique soreness) is “likely” to open the season on the injured list.
-That creates an opportunity for Bemboom to make Baltimore’s Opening Day roster for the second straight year.
+McCann's injury opened the door for Bemboom to make Baltimore’s Opening Day roster for a second straight year.
 McCann, who was acquired in a December trade from the Mets, will be Rutschman’s backup when he returns.

 Mountcastle will spend some time at designated hitter, but he’ll get most of the starts at first.

 The Orioles wanted to add another left-handed bat to their infield and did so by signing Frazier.
-He could also get some starts in the corner outfield.
+He could also get some starts in the outfield corners.

-Mateo is slated to again be the starter at shortstop.
+Mateo is set to again be the starter at shortstop.
 The 27-year-old also got some time at center field this spring, as Baltimore aims to be as flexible as possible.

 Henderson, the No. 1 prospect in baseball per MLB Pipeline, will be ready to get starts at both shortstop and third base.
 It makes the most sense to put his 70-grade arm at the hot corner.